One of the most common errors you will likely come across while surfing the internet is the 403 forbidden error.

 Side note about the guide linked above: If you want to disable a particular plugin, open the plugins folder, locate that plugin, and rename the folder.

-However, if nothing improves after uninstalling the recently installed plugin, you would need to disable all active plugins.
+However, if nothing improves after uninstalling the plugin, then disable all active plugins.
 Again, follow the guide above if you cannot access wp-admin.

 Next, refresh your site to see if the error has cleared.
 If you no longer see the error, it’s indicative there is a problematic plugin on your website.